kevikoech/blender_addon_tutorial/readme.rst

 Try run this script with with the active object and the cursor spaced apart to see the result.

-With this script you'll notice we're doing some math with the object location and cursor, this works because both are 3D **Vector** instances, a convenient class provided by the **mathutils** module and allows vectors to be multiplied by numbers and matrices.
+With this script you'll notice we're doing some math with the object location and cursor, this works because both are 3D :class:`mathutils.Vector` instances, a convenient class provided by the :mod:`mathutils` module and allows vectors to be multiplied by numbers and matrices.

-If you are interested in this area, read into **mathutils.Vector** - there are many handy utility functions such as getting the angle between vectors, cross product, dot products as well as more advanced functions in **mathutils.geometry** such as bezier spline interpolation and ray-triangle intersection.
+If you are interested in this area, read into :class:`mathutils.Vector` - there are many handy utility functions such as getting the angle between vectors, cross product, dot products as well as more advanced functions in :mod:`mathutils.geometry` such as bezier spline interpolation and ray-triangle intersection.

 For now we'll focus on making this script an addon, but its good to know that this 3D math module is available and